cdgrubbs/CMPLXSYS-530-Final/README.md

 ### 4) Model Parameters and Initialization

 _Describe and list any global parameters you will be applying in your model._
+* Planning Style: A predetermined style which describes how the planning phase will be done.
+This determines how long it will last, whether there is a global anouncment, if the agents will be able to communicate to each other and possibly more
+* Coding Style: A predetermined style which describes how the coding phase will happen.
+Some styles will be more likely to generate bugs but work quicker and vice versa.
+This style will also determine whether agents will be able to communicate with each other during the coding phase.

 _Describe how your model will be initialized_
 * The set number of agents will be created and randomly put on the grid with a random level of skill and a understanding of 0